KiFoundation/ki-tools/CONTRIBUTING.md

 - If you sat down with the PR submitter and did a pairing review please note that in the `Approval`, or your PR comments.
 - If you are only making "surface level" reviews, submit any notes as `Comments` without adding a review.

-### Updating Documentation

-If you open a PR in Gaia, it is mandatory to update the relevant documentation in /docs.

-- If your changes relate specifically to the kitools application, please modify the docs/ folder.

-## Forking

-Please note that Go requires code to live under absolute paths, which complicates forking.
-While my fork lives at `https://github.com/rigeyrigerige/kitools`, the code should never exist at  `$GOPATH/src/github.com/rigeyrigerige/kitools`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/cosmos/kitools`, and do all the work there.

-For instance, to create a fork and work on a branch of it, I would:

-- Create the fork on github, using the fork button.
-- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/cosmos/kitools`)
-- `git remote rename origin upstream`
-- `git remote add origin git@github.com:rigeyrigerige/kitools.git`

-Now `origin` refers to my fork and `upstream` refers to the Gaia version.
-So I can `git push -u origin main` to update my fork, and make pull requests to Gaia from there.
-Of course, replace `rigeyrigerige` with your git handle.

-To pull in updates from the origin repo, run

-- `git fetch upstream`
-- `git rebase upstream/main` (or whatever branch you want)

-Please don't make Pull Requests to `main`.

 ## Dependencies

 We use [Go Modules](https://github.com/golang/go/wiki/Modules) to manage